biofer76/ansible-role-gce/README.md

 You must specify an available service account to assign to the instance, usually there is a default service account for GCP instances.
 Please check [IAM accounts in Google Cloud Console](https://console.cloud.google.com/iam-admin/serviceaccounts), default service account has a pattern like `000000000000-compute@developer.gserviceaccount.com`.

-You should also define **Google API permissions** for the new instance, a partial list of available access scopes is displayed at the of this section.
+You have also to define **Google API permissions** for the new instance, a partial list of available access scopes is included at the of this section.

-Example access scopes include:
-* https://www.googleapis.com/auth/compute.
-Full control access to Compute Engine methods.
-* https://www.googleapis.com/auth/compute.readonly.
-Read-only access to Compute Engine methods.
-* https://www.googleapis.com/auth/devstorage.read_only.
-Read-only access to Cloud Storage.
-* https://www.googleapis.com/auth/logging.write.
-Write access to the Compute Engine logs.

-All GCE instance properties are mandatory, labels as well
+### Create a new GCE instance

+Required resource properties to create a new instance:

+**Machine Configuration**
 ```
 gce_instance:
-  name: "my-ansible-instance"
+  name: my-ansible-instance
-  zone: "europe-west1-b"
+  zone: europe-west1-b
   state: present
   type: n1-standard-1
   delete_protection: no
-  service_account: "000000000000-compute@developer.gserviceaccount.com"
+  service_account: 000000000000-compute@developer.gserviceaccount.com
   api_auth:
     - "{{ gcp_api_scopes.STORAGE_READ_WRITE }}"
   labels: